FAQ

 Is it possible to join ABC's future working groups?

 Many projects and reflections involve the ABC community and its partners.
 Working groups are created on a case-by-case basis by call for applications to the association's members during the current year.
-If you wish to raise an issue, please contact the ABC team.
+If you wish to raise a topic, do not hesitate to contact the ABC team.

-⏳[WIP] This FAQ will be updated progressively with questions and feedback regarding this new version of the Bilan Carbone® methodology.
+⏳[WIP] This FAQ will be updated progressively with questions and feedback concerning this new version of the Bilan Carbone® methodology.

 Last updated